aguxone/black_scholes_volatility_calculator/README.md

 point of prediction and possibly would be a good theoritical framework for a hybrid model where differences with theory might be fitted with statiscal methods giving a more extrpolable model.

+### Compilation instructions for C++ and usage:
+From the folder cpp_implementation you can run the folllowing line using a GCC compatible compiler for c++17 standardd to compile an executable on the same folder.
+For windows i used Brecht Sanders precompiled g++, it also works on g++ default compilers for linux (tested on WSL kali-linux).

+`g++ -std=c++17 -Wall -Wextra blackscholes_rapidcsv_xtensor.cpp -I./include -s -static -oblackscholes_rapidcsv_xtensor_static.exe`

+Run the executable to process the csv file called "Exp_Octubre.csv" that lies on the same folder:

 ### Is C++ a right tool for This Problem?